 We need to be present for life to not go by as quickly.
 It's obvious why goal setting is attractive but sometimes those goals can lack purpose, be a version of someone else's life you like the look of and are often unsustainable.

 However, society’s tendency to commodify everything – even our personalities – has meant the term has been met with some backlash.
-Capitalism and productivity-chasing has seeped so far into our personal lives that liking stuff and doing things for the sake of enjoying our lives is no longer enough – instead we must harness our existence in the hope of appealing to employers.
+Capitalism and productivity-chasing have seeped so far into our personal lives that liking stuff and doing things for the sake of enjoying our lives are no longer enough – instead, we must harness our existence in the hope of appealing to employers.

 In a world where opportunities are hard to come by and the pandemic has only widened the gap between rich and poor, self-help has become a beacon of hope.
 With the cost of living going up and inequality on the rise, the idea that we can improve ourselves enough to score a top-notch job has become more appealing than ever.
 It's easy to fear being left behind in a society that values speed and efficiency above all else, and where falling behind can have dire consequences.
 If optimising ourselves is no longer just a passing trend, but a crucial factor in our economic success, how can we choose to live any other way?

-Self optimising can be addictive, Mallett explains.
+Self-optimising can be addictive, Mallet explains.
 “It can become dangerous because we can tunnel vision on those particular goals and that means that other areas of our lives can drop off that we also need to keep us healthy.
-You can be more prone to heightened emotions of anxiety, fear or disgust which will move you further away from growth while in an obsessive state.”
+You can be more prone to heightened emotions of anxiety, fear or disgust, which will move you further away from growth while in an obsessive state.”

 While there is no question that building identity capital and seeking out unique experiences is beneficial, particularly for those at the start of their careers, seeing ourselves through the lens of capitalism is neither healthy nor sustainable.
 Things don’t need to be of concrete use in order to have value and life doesn’t need to be a continual self-improvement project.
 Instead, start a new hobby or book a holiday, secure in the knowledge that it does not need to improve you in any quantifiable way.